BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Introduction

-In this work, we focus on black-box defense against VLM jailbreaks and take a \emph{blue-team} approach by training a blue-team suffix generator using reinforcement learning.
-Specifically, we propose a novel defense framework named \textsf{BlueSuffix} that leverages both unimodal and bimodal techniques to safeguard VLMs under a black-box defense setting, as illustrated in Figure \ref{fig:intro_fig}. \textsf{BlueSuffix} has three key components: 1) a diffusion-based image purifier to defend the visual input against adversarial perturbations, 2) an LLM-based text purifier to rewrite the textual prompt following a certain template, enabling the target VLM to identify harmful content without altering its original meaning, and 3) an LLM-based blue-team suffix generator, which is fine-tuned from a lightweight language model using reinforcement learning to incorporate both visual and textual information for cross-modal robustness.
-In \textsf{BlueSuffix}, the image and text purifiers address the unimodal vulnerabilities of VLMs, while the blue-team suffix generator tackles the cross-modal vulnerabilities.
+In this work, we focus on black-box defense and take a \emph{blue-team} approach by training a suffix generator using reinforcement fine-tuning.
+Specifically, we propose a novel defense framework named \textsf{BlueSuffix} that leverages both unimodal and bimodal techniques to safeguard VLMs under a black-box defense setting, as illustrated in Figure \ref{fig:intro_fig}. \textsf{BlueSuffix} has three key components: 1) a diffusion-based image purifier to defend the visual input against adversarial perturbations, 2) an LLM-based text purifier to rewrite the textual prompt following a certain template without altering its original meaning, and 3) an LLM-based blue-team suffix generator, which is fine-tuned from a lightweight language model using reinforcement learning to incorporate both visual and textual information for cross-modal robustness.
+In \textsf{BlueSuffix}, the image and text purifiers address the unimodal vulnerabilities, while the suffix generator tackles the cross-modal vulnerabilities.

-When training the blue-team suffix generator, we propose a novel cross-modal optimization strategy based on reinforcement learning to fine-tune a lightweight LLM.
+When training the blue-team suffix generator, we propose a novel cross-modal optimization strategy based on reinforcement fine-tuning a lightweight LLM.
 The optimization process takes the image and text purifiers into consideration to explore cross-model robustness.
 Specifically, it fine-tunes a GPT-2 based blue-team suffix generator to maximize the expected safety score given by an LLM-based judge (e.g., GPT-4o or Llama 3).
 The generated blue-team suffix does not affect the readability of the original textual prompt nor compromise the quality of the model's response.
 During inference time, a defensive textual suffix will be generated (by the blue-team suffix generator), appended to the purified text input (by the text purifier), and fed into the target VLM along with the purified image input (by the image purifier).
 Unlike previous bimodal defenses, our approach does not focus on detecting malicious inputs.
 Instead, it mitigates malicious prompts through purification processes and the addition of blue-team suffixes.
 This makes it easier for the target model to recognize and respond to them correctly, making our method more practical for real-world scenarios.